prismmodelchecker/prism-games/prism/ext/README.md

 * Yices 2 (and its Java interface) - version 2.6.4 (and version 1.0.1 ish)

+* PPL (and its Java interface) - modification of version 1.2

 See here for more details and links:

 http://www.prismmodelchecker.org/other-downloads.php